Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop

 Caitlin Beale, MS, RDN

 It's well understood that a sedentary lifestyle isn't great for our long-term health, especially when it comes to the aging process.
 Regular physical activity has many benefits, from reducing the risk of chronic diseases to improving mental health and cognitive function.
-One reason may be related to nicotinamide adenine dinucleotide (NAD+)
+One reason physical activity is so important may be related to increased NAD+ (nicotinamide adenine dinucleotide) levels.
+This post will outline the relationship between NAD+ depletion and physical activity.

-What's the Relationship Between Physical Activity and NAD+ Levels?
+The Relationship Between Physical Activity and NAD+ Levels

-Mitochondrial health and muscle function were positively associated with higher NAD+ levels, suggesting the impact of physical activity.
+Mitochondrial health and muscle function were positively associated with higher NAD+ levels.
 NAD+ levels were also higher for those with more average steps per day.
 In other words, the more someone moved each day, the higher the NAD+ levels.

 How Does a Sedentary Lifestyle Deplete NAD+?